-Clear Vision Without Glasses or Contacts!
+Clear Vision Without Glasses or Contacts with Laser Eye Surgery

 Are you tired of relying on glasses or contact lenses to help you see clearly?
 Would you love to be able to drive without putting in your contact lenses first?
 Imagine waking up and seeing the alarm clock.
 Enjoy sports and other outdoor activities, such as swimming, hiking, golfing, playing tennis, riding a bike, and skiing without your corrective eyewear.
 The eye surgeons at Zambelli Cataract & Laser Eye Institute can help you experience the miracle of natural vision.
 We offer laser vision correction to permanently correct common vision problems — nearsightedness, farsightedness, astigmatism and presbyopia — and give you clear sight without the need for visual aids.

 Nearsightedness, farsightedness and astigmatism are classified as refractive errors, or imperfections in the eye that prevent light from entering the eye and focusing properly on the retina.
 In the past, glasses and contact lenses were the only ways to correct these problems for clear vision.

 However, laser vision correction procedures like laser-assisted in situ keratomileusis (LASIK) and photorefractive keratectomy (PRK), which use light energy to modify the eye’s structures, have emerged as the treatment of choice for refractive errors.
 By reshaping the curvature of the eye’s outermost layer of tissue (called the cornea), LASIK and PRK make it possible for light rays to properly enter the eye and focus on the retina.
 After laser vision correction, contact lenses and glasses are no longer needed to see clearly.